ubc-cirrus-lab/caribou/docs/design.md

 ## Data Collectors

 The Data Collectors are responsible for aggregating information needed by various instances of Solvers to solve for the optimal cost, carbon, and/or runtime.
 This information is gathered through various different sources and both internal and external APIs.
 This section will outline the various Data Collectors, their responsibilities, and also the format of their outputs.

 ![Data Collector High Level Architecture](./img/data_collector_architecture.png)

-There are four main types of data collectors, each accessing different sources of input data, managing its own output databases, and running or triggering at different intervals and/or trigger conditions.
+There are four main types of data collectors, each accessing different sources of input data, managing their own output databases, and running or triggering at different intervals and/or trigger conditions.
 The four main collectors are the Provider Collector, Carbon Collector, Performance Collector, and Workflow Collector.

 ### Provider Collector

 The Provider Collector is responsible for collecting information through external APIs regarding the cost, location, and offered services of all available data center regions, as well as identifying which data center regions are currently available.
 This collector is pivotal for determining the availability of data centers, and it must be run at least once before the other data collectors can be functional, as it sets data center regions to be put under consideration.
 Since pricing information and offered services of data center regions rarely change, this Collector should be run very infrequently, likely once per week or longer.
 The frequency with which this collector should run needs further investigation.

-This collector is responsible for managing the three database tables: "available_regions_table", "at_provider_table", and "provider_region_table".
+This collector is responsible for managing the three database tables: `available_regions_table`, `at_provider_table`, and `provider_region_table`.

-The "available_regions_table" is responsible for managing the list of available regions that may be viable for consideration by Solver instances and denotes which regions must be updated by the other Collectors.
+The `available_regions_table` is responsible for managing the list of available regions that may be viable for consideration by Solver instances and denotes which regions must be updated by the other Collectors.
 This table is primarily responsible for listing the basic information of regions needed for the other Data Collectors, as well as the timestamp of when the region was last updated by each Data Collector (with the exception of the Workflow Data Collector, as that is Workflow-specific).
 The Provider Collector must not override the timestamp of other Data Collectors.
 The keys and information stored in this table are as follows:

 - Key: `<provider_unique_id>:<region_name>`
 - Values:
   - Available services at the data center region.